Aid & Attendance: Special Care Pensions for Wartime Veterans

 This report explores the basic planning considerations for families with young children.
 You need this report if you have young children that need to be provided for in the event of your death.

 Family Farm: The Next Generation

-This report discusses the risks to family farmers, and ways to protect the farm assets for future generations.
-You need this report if you have a family farm or ranch and desire that is be passed in a fair manner to future generations in your family.
+This report discusses the risks to family farmers and ways to protect the farm assets for future generations.
+You need this report if you have a family farm or ranch and desire that it be passed in a fair manner to future generations in your family.